 - Sunken eyes, lethargy and an overall exhaustion of the body

-Common symptoms are pain around belly button (abdominal pain), nausea and diarrhea.
+Common symptoms are pain around the belly button (abdominal pain), nausea and diarrhea.

 This one is fairly self-explanatory.
 If you are on any specific medication, you need to be aware of the possible side effects.
 Of course, your GP will take care of this, but should you experience pain in your abdomen you should let them know.